-Handcrafted cocktails and local beers are big in Chicago bars, but that doesn't mean we don't love wine.
-These days, sommeliers aren't afraid to think outside the box (or bottle, as it were), from wine cocktails to wine on tap.
-Even the bar food goes beyond the typical cheese plates—some have menus that rival Chicago's best Italian restaurants.
-Get ready to sip and swirl at some of the best wine bars in town.
+Handcrafted cocktails and local beers are big draws for Chicago bars, but that doesn't mean we don't have a soft spot for great wines.
+The best wine bars in Chicago aren't afraid to think outside of the box (or bottle, as it were) in order to present unusual pours from around the world.
+Whether we're after a glass of cheerful bubbles or a soul-soothing pinot noir, these are the Chicago wine bars we head to.
+At these spots, even the bar food goes beyond the typical charcuterie board—some even have menus that rival the best Italian restaurants in Chicago.
+Get ready to sniff, swirl and sip at some of the best wine bars in Chicago.

 Best wine bars in Chicago

-The novella-length menu at this low-key alcove contains loving and helpful descriptions of an impressive selection of wines and beers.
-And thanks to the array of small plates served until 1am, this is the kind of warm, simple neighborhood place you’ll never want—or need—to leave.
+The novella-length menu at this low-key Humboldt Park alcove contains loving and helpful descriptions of an impressive selection of wines.
+You can practically feel beverage director Jamie McLennan's passion oozing off the pages.
+The staff here is always happy to help point you in the right direction, and thanks to the array of small plates served until 1am, this is the kind of warm, simple neighborhood place you’ll never want—or need—to leave.

 This sleek, shiny bar in Tree Studios boasts—as the name suggests—the city’s best selection of bubbles.
 Most of it doesn’t come cheap (it never does), but you’re not just paying for the booze—you’re paying for some of the most educated bartenders in town.
 Take advantage of their knowledge and ask lots of questions.
 And when you’ve had enough education (and wine), head downstairs to Pops’ cocktail bar, WaterShed.